Palisades Park, New Jersey

 The borough of Palisades Park was created by an act of the New Jersey Legislature on March 22, 1899, from portions of Ridgefield Township.
 A portion of its area was annexed by the neighboring borough of Fort Lee in April 1909.
 The borough was named for its location atop the New Jersey Palisades.

-It is one of the largest and fastest growing ethnic Korean enclaves outside of Korea.
+It is one of the largest and fastest-growing ethnic Korean enclaves outside of Korea.
 Koreans comprise the majority (65%) of the population of the borough of Palisades Park, the municipality with the highest density of ethnic Koreans in the Western Hemisphere and the home of both the highest Korean-American density and percentage of any municipality in the United States.
 It has been called Koreatown on the Hudson and Little Korea.
+The borough's population has grown by 40% since the 1990 census, accelerated by zoning laws that permit duplex homes on land previously containing a single-family detached home.

 Geography

 According to the U.S. Census Bureau, the borough had a total area of 1.28 square miles (3.32 km2), including 1.24 square miles (3.21 km2) of land and 0.04 square miles (0.11 km2) of water (3.28%).

 The borough borders Fort Lee, Leonia, Ridgefield and Ridgefield Park.
 Morsemere is a neighborhood largely in the northern part of Ridgefield straddling the southern border of Palisades Park.

 The town's central business district centered around Broad Avenue has been called Koreatown In mid-2015, a proposal was submitted by the Korean-American Association of Palisades Park to the mayor and council to add a second name to Broad Avenue, such as "Korean Market Street" (Meokjagolmok) or "Korea Way".